mohammadmatloub/resume/README.md

 # About
-this is a template for my works and almost you can call it a resume.
+This is a template for my works and almost you can call it a resume.
 <br>
 You can also use it. <br>
 Maybe it becomes a template creator. <br>